aikea/aikea.github.io/content/watchlog.md

 7. > **Paprika | Satoshi Kon | 2006**
 It's obvious that I'm a fan of Satoshi Kon's works.
 I should have watched this waaay before but anyway.
 Recommended by a friend.
 I want to expand my cinematic knowledge to other cultures.
 BTW, there's a [2021 documentary][13] commemorating Kon's works.
 Yaaay!
+PS: OMG, Susumu Hirasawa's OST is so addicting!
 (first watch: Jan 22nd 2022)

+8. > **Life in a Day | Ridley Scott and Kevin McDonald | 2010**
+Part of a course assignment but really heart-touching movie.
+People were asked to record a day of their lives in 2010 to record for posterity what it felt like to be alive in 2010.
+Found it slightly voyeuristic which is part of the appeal I guess.
+Novel idea.
+They also did 2020.
+It hits different the second time you watch it.
+(first watch: Jan 23rd, 2022)

 <hr />